 Because typical queries in XML filtering systems are relatively short, we pack query nodes related to different queries into a single thread block.
-This is done in order to avoid resulting in a large number of small thread blocks, since the GPU achitecture limits maximum number of thread blocks that could be scheduled per SM.
+This is done in order to avoid having large number of smal thread blocks, since GPU achitecture limits maximum number of thread blocks, that could be scheduled on SM.
 Therefore packing maximizes the number of used SPs within a SM.
 However depending on query size some SPs could be unoccupied.
 We address this issue by using a simple greedy heuristic to assign queries to blocks.